(No access sticker is required to recycle batteries)

-The State of Vermont bans the disposal of rechargeable and lead acid batteries in the municipal solid waste (MSW) stream.
-Many types of batteries contain hazardous materials and may become hazardous waste when disposed improperly.
-Any and all rechargeable batteries must be recycled.
-The Windham Solid Waste Management District accepts batteries at the Scalehouse/Transfer Station in Brattleboro anytime during our regular business hours.
+Vermont bans the disposal of rechargeable and lead acid batteries in the trash!
+Many types of batteries contain hazardous materials and may become hazardous waste when disposed of IMPROPERLY.

 Single-use batteries, such as AA, AAA, C, D and 9-volt, are used in many items such as tools and toys.
-Vermonters buy over 10 million batteries per year, and most end up in the landfill.
 Certain components of the batteries, such as heavy metals like cadmium, mercury, and lead are hazardous to human health and the environment.
 Recycling household batteries conserves natural resources, and lessens environmental impacts from mining and disposal.

 Types: Nickel-Cadmium (Ni-Cd), Nickel-Metal-Hydride (Ni-MH), Lithium-Ion (Li-ion), and others.
 Found in cell phones, laptops, digital cameras/camcorders.
 Also batteries used for cordless tools, scooters & electric bicycles.

 Types: Hearing aids, cameras, flashlights, laser pointers, etc.